arangodb-helper/arangodb/README.md

 `endpoint` is the URL used to reach the docker host.
 This is needed to run the executable in docker.
 The default value is "unix:///var/run/docker.sock".

+* `--docker.imagePullPolicy=Always|IfNotPresent|Never`

+`docker.imagePullPolicy` determines if the docker image is being pull from the docker hub.
+If set to `Always`, the image is always pulled and an error causes the starter to fail.
+If set to `IfNotPresent`, the image is not pull if it is always available locally.
+If set to `Never`, the image is never pulled (when it is not available locally an error occurs).
+The default value is `Always` is the `docker.image` has the `:latest` tag or `IfNotPresent` otherwise.

 * `--docker.net-mode=mode`

 If `docker.net-mode` is set, all docker container will be started